 “Hours fasting” is available for all visits and was calculated as hours since reported last caloric intake and time of blood draw, as recorded by the research clinic nurse.
 For all visits, with the exception of Visit 5, participants were requested to fast for a minimum of 12 hours prior to arriving for their clinic appointment.
 Visit 5 samples were collected irrespective of fasting status, although time of blood draw and hours fasting were recorded, and a subset of 485 participants were requested to fast.
 Although time of blood draw was recorded at all visits, data were not entered at Visit 1, Visit 2, Visit 3 and Visit 7.

-Clinical Lab Measures are available for Visits 1 thru 10, with multiple repeat measurements for most analytes.
+Clinical Lab Measures from serum and plasma are available for Visits 1 thru 10, with multiple repeat measurements for most analytes.
 Measures in urine are available for Visit 4 and Visit 7 thru 10.
 Assays were conducted in a variety of commercial and institutional clinical laboratories using standard methods for the time period of the Visit.
-See Lab Methods for details.
+See below for details.

 Research Lab Biomarkers were targeted to specific research goals and were often measured at only one or two clinic visits.
-See Lab Methods for information on laboratory, assay method and performance parameters for specific measures.
+See below for information on laboratory, assay method and performance parameters for specific measures.

 Laboratory Sites and Methods

 This section provides methods text and references for biomarker and clinical lab measures.
 References are publications by Rancho Bernardo Study investigators.
 Additional references and details may be available in the publications cited for each method, as well as comments on the strengths and/or limitations of the methods used (see Discussion sections in each publication).